-The UCEPROTECTL3 Blacklist identifies IP addresses associated with Internet Service Providers (ISPs) that have a questionable email reputation and also monitors subnets.
+The UCEPROTECTL3 Blacklist identifies IP addresses associated with Inbox Service Providers (ISPs) that have a questionable email reputation and also monitors subnets.

 Subnet Blacklists become relevant when ISPs house entire companies involved in mass spam email distribution.
 UCEPROTECTL3 is tasked with cataloging individual IP addresses linked to multiple domains or email servers.